Warehouse Guard Rails

 - Control panels: When supervisors know the status of assets such as warehouse doors and truck restraints, they can help the whole team stay aware of potential risk.
 This high-level view comes from connecting powered assets to a centralized control panel.

-When combining assets such as these with responsibly deployed and actively maintained safety railings, it’s easier to inspire confidence in your employees that you take their well-being seriously.
+When combining assets such as these with responsibly deployed and actively maintained industrial safety railings, it’s easier to inspire confidence in your employees that you take their well-being seriously.

 MINER’s experts are available whenever in the equipment upkeep process you need them.
 This can mean consulting assistance to assess your current assets and select new hardware from top vendors.
 It may also involve professional installation, to ensure the warehouse equipment is sound from the beginning.

 Over time, proactive maintenance can be the key to ensuring every asset is delivering a maximized life span and optimized total cost of ownership.
 An ideal program involves frequent assessments of every asset, determining suitability, age and condition to create a hierarchy of repair urgency.
-With a program designed in tandem with MINER experts, you get ideal performance from essential equipment such as guard rail systems.
+With a program designed in tandem with MINER experts, you get ideal performance from essential equipment such as your guard rail system.

 Safety awareness and overall efficiency in your warehouse depend on the status of your equipment.
 By partnering with your organization, MINER delivers the reliability you need.